WVDR/DeathAndTaxes/README.md

 • SOLID principals

-•Resting framework is Nunit using the Core framework
+•Testing framework is Nunit using the Core framework

 • Razor frontend